Sunday Sitdown - The Messenger News

 Messenger Reporter

-The Messenger has expanded our Sunday Sitdown reports to include not only our local pastors but educators, local businesspeople, students, interesting people of all walks of life in Houston County.
-To see the full interview, check out the video by clicking the link below.
+The Messenger continues its Sunday Sitdown reports where we speak with our local pastors, educators, local businesspeople, students and interesting people of all walks of life in Houston County.
+To see the full video interview, see our social media pages or click on the link below.
 The Messenger would like to thank Cutshaw Chevrolet in Grapeland for sponsoring this week’s edition.

 Greg Ritchie can be reached at [email protected]